[This is for information only and should not be reproduced. Please contact Camilla Walt for an updated biography and performance details]

 Since 2010 she has been a member of the Young Artist Program of the Bolshoi Theatre of Russia, where she has taken part in master-classes with Gloria Guida Borelli, Laura Claycomb, Elena Obraztsova, Eugeny Nesterenko, Luba Orfenova, Diane Zola, Richard Bado and Ann Hallenberg among others.

-As well as performances at the Bolshoi Theatre, the 12/13 season and beyond will see Nadezhda appear more regularly in Europe, as she takes on a Festcontract at the Salzburger Landestheater singing the roles of Charlotte in Werther and Polinesso in Ariodante.
-She will also sing the role of Suzuki in Madama Butterfly at the Teatro Municipale de Santiago.
+As well as performances at the Bolshoi Theatre, the 12/13 season has seen Nadezhda appear more regularly in Europe, singing the roles of of Charlotte in Werther and Polinesso in Ariodante as part of her festcontract with the Salzburger Landestheater.